-Students are increasingly preferring to use digital textbooks instead of carrying a physical one.
-But when we think of digital books, a static PDF does but a little to make complete use of functions digital platforms have to offer.
+Students today increasingly prefer digital textbooks instead of a physical one.
+But when we think of digital books, a static PDF does but a little to make use of the capabablities digital platforms have to offer.

 This project was an innovative attempt to transform a 1000 page PDF textbook into an interactive experience for students.

-This interactive textbook will be deployed to hundreds of economics students in Fall 2020.
-I hope it solves their major pain-points– providing them with a superior & enhanced learning experience.
+The interactive textbook is deployed to hundreds of economics students starting Fall 2020.
+It solves their major pain-points with static PDF textboooks and provides them with fun & engaging learning experience.